A young student stands to answer a question in class. Sudan. Credit: GPE

 Education sector plan

-Objectives: Increase access to quality preschool; Enhance quality and retention in basic and secondary education; Increase opportunity for basic literacy programs; Improve learning in secondary education; and strengthen the education system.
+Objectives: Access to quality preschool; quality and retention in basic and secondary education; basic literacy programs; learning in secondary education.

 Other key documents